Terre8055/alx-low_level_programming/0x00-hello_world/README.md

-Learning C programming on Preprocessor and Betty Linter
+#Compiling C files with gcc